-Full attendance and participation in the small group exercises meets the qualifications for 2.0 hours of continuing education credit as required by the National Association of Social Workers, Rhode Island Chapter-NASW units, Northeast Multi Division (NEMD) for Nursing Professionals and the Center for Early Learning Professionals (CELP)-credit for Rhode Island's Early Childhood Workforce.
+Full attendance and participation in the small group exercises meets the qualifications for 2.0 hours of continuing education credit as required by the National Association of Social Workers, Rhode Island Chapter-NASW units, Northeast Multi Division (NEMD) for Nursing Professionals and the Center for Early Learning Professionals (CELP)-credit for Rhode Island's Early Childhood workforce.

 In order to receive CE/CN Units, participants must register and purchase CE or CN units ($25) during event registration (CE/CN unit price is NOT included in registration).

 Reminder, full attendance and participation in small group exercises are required in order to receive CE units and no partial credit will be offered (participants must join meeting by 8:45 am at the latest).
 Failure to meet these requirements will prohibit RIAIMH from issuing CE certificates and no refund will be provided.

 All attendees will receive a Participation Certificate.
 This certificate lists speakers, title, date, and Infant Mental Health (IMH) Competencies®.
 Please use these competencies in your IMH Endorsement® Application.